codinBabe/alx-low_level_programming/0x00-hello_world/README.md

+### This is an introductory task to C
+---
-1. A script that runs a C file through preprocessor and save result to another file
+A script that runs a C file through preprocessor and save result to another file.